Krishnarachapudi/Machine-Learning-Techniques/Linear Regression/README.md

 ## Assumptions:
 1. Random Sampling: Our sampling data is unbiased
 2. Stability: The process is stable during the data collection and the analysis period
-3. E is normally distributed with mean 0 and SD Sigma
+3.	Ɛ is normally distributed with mean 0 and SD Sigma
 4. A linear relationship between the Independent variables and dependent variables
 5. No relationship (correlation) among the independent variables